 Oxford House, Oxford Row, Leeds, LS1 3BE

-Face-to-face services are now open 9am – 1pm Monday – Friday.
+Face-to-face services are now open 9am – 1pm Monday, Wednesday and Friday.
 After 1pm they are open for booked appointments only.
+Tuesdays and Thursdays are for booked appointments only.

 0808 278 7878 9am – 5pm Monday-Friday